cdrice26/Google-Sheets-Weather-Dashboard/README.md

 2. Clone the repo, run `npm install`, and all that.
 3. Make sure you have [Clasp](https://github.com/google/clasp) set up and are logged in.
 4. Create a `.clasp.json` file in the root of this repo.
 Inside it, it should be an object with two properties:
-    - `scriptId`, which you can get by opening your spreadsheet, going to Extensions > Apps Script, then click Settings, it should display.
+    - `scriptId`, which you can get by opening your spreadsheet, going to Extensions > Apps Script, then clicking Settings.
+There is a section on that page with the ID (at least when this was written).
     - `rootDir`, which should be the absolute path to the `dist/` directory in this repo.
 5. Run `npm run build` to upload this script.
 6. Use the spreadsheet!
 It'll automatically load the ZIP you input on launch, and you can always enter a new ZIP and click update to get new weather.